project-codeflare/appwrapper/site/_pages/appwrapper.v1beta2.md

 <code>string</code>
 </td>
 <td>
-   <p>Path is the path Component.Template to the PodTemplateSpec for this PodSet</p>
+   <p>Path is the path within Component.Template to the PodTemplateSpec for this PodSet</p>
 </td>
 </tr>
 <tr><td><code>annotations</code><br/>